dem1995/machine-learning/extra_pages/naive_bayes/README.md

 The woman takes things more seriously than any of them expect, though, and by the end of her preparing and showing precautions they're convinced there's no way she's hiding anything- she's even using the deck Edgar had on him!

 The woman deals a card out to each of you, and guesses a 3 of ♥ (hearts), a 5 of ♦ (diamonds), and a jack of ♣ (clubs).
-Sure enough, these are precisely the cards taht Darcy, Edgar, and Fatima are holding!
+Sure enough, these are precisely the cards that Darcy, Edgar, and Fatima are holding!
 The three tip her generously for her time, and convene at a bar to discuss what they just saw.

 Now, Darcy, Edgar, and Fatima have had conversations a number of times, and certain trends have popped up.